project-fifo/docs/technical/api/orgs.rst

    :status 404: the session was not found
    :status 503: one or more subsystems could not be reached

+   :>json string name: name of the organization
-   :>json string uuid: UUID of the user that was logged in :>json object keys: SSH public keys registered for that organization :>json object triggers: list of the organization's troggers :>json object metadata: metadata associated with that organization
+   :>json string uuid: UUID of the organization
+   :>json object triggers: list of the organization's triggers :>json object metadata: metadata associated with the organization

 .. http:delete:: /orgs/(uuid:orgs)